BillHertzing/BlazorExamples/README.md

    1. Bring up a browser.
 Whatever browser you please, as long as it is modern enough to run WASM.
 If you are interested in this article, you probably keep the browser on your development computer pretty recent.
    2. Navigate the browser to the ConsoleApp's listening URL (http://locahost:21200) as configured in this example.
 You should see the home page of the example appear in your browser, and Fiddler should show you a lot of traffic as ServiceStack delivers to the browser all the files requested by the Blazor app, both normal CSS content, and all the DLL files too.

-### Standard Edit/Compile/Debug cycle for these examples goes like this.
+### Standard Edit/Compile/Debug cycle for these demos goes like this.
 * After making changes to the GUI, publish it, which will build as a first step.
 * After making changes to the ConsoleApp, press F5 to start it under the debugger, which will build as a first step.
 * If you make changes to both, be sure to `Publish` the GUI before building/debugging the ConsoleApp.
 * Open a browser and type in the network address where the Console App is listening ServiceStack, "http://localhost:22100"
 * Look at the Fiddler and Sentinel windows, and the browser console, and correlate the log messages there.
 * Use VS's debugger to set breakpoints and examine code and data in the ConsoleApp.
-* The client-side WASM app in the bowser doesn't have debugger support yet, but that will change eventually, and I hope to keep these examples updated.
+* The client-side WASM app in the bowser doesn't have debugger support yet, but that will change eventually, and I hope to keep these demos updated.
 For now, debugging is via the old-fashioned way, log message tracing.
 Blazor log messages go to the browser's Console window, which can be viewed in the browser's Developer tools.
 The normal way to display the Developer tools in a browser is to press F12.

 # How to make ServiceStack deliver the Blazor app
 You will need to start with version  5.4.1 or higher, because ServiceStack developers added some allowed file types to this version to make it work better.